Ireland Residency by Investment – Start-up Ireland

 The Irish Government has identified sectors and skills that are deemed as ‘Critical Skills’ and are highly in demand in Ireland.
 These occupations are crucial to boost Ireland’s economy.

 New Business Using Critical Skills backed by Startup Ireland:

-The Start-Up Entrepreneur Program, introduced in 2012 is to allow innovative entrepreneurs to apply for permission to establish their business and stay in Ireland on a full-time basis.
+The Start-Up Entrepreneur Program was introduced in 2012 to allow innovative entrepreneurs to apply for permission to establish their business and stay in Ireland on a full-time basis.

-Nysa Global & Startup Ireland come together to offer a unique business investment-immigration solution for qualified individuals with a suitable business idea/ expansion/ relocation that qualify under the Critical Skills Visa categories.
+Nysa Global & Startup Ireland come together to offer a unique business investment-immigration solution for qualified individuals with a suitable business idea/ expansion/ relocation that qualify under the Critical Skills Visa category.

 Benefits of the Start-up Ireland Entrepreneur Program: